-In May 2019, the Company entered into a license agreement with The Regents of the University of California on behalf its San Francisco campus (collectively, "UCSF") which provides the Company the rights to certain patents and related know-how.
+In May 2019, the Company entered into a license agreement with The Regents of the University of California on behalf of its San Francisco campus (collectively, "UCSF") which provides the Company the rights to certain patents and related know-how to make, use, sell, offer for sale and import certain products and practice certain methods for use in the development of human therapeutics, which excludes the provision of services to third parties for consideration of any kind.
+The license to the Company is subject to UCSF's reserved rights under the licensed intellectual property for educational and non-commercial research purposes and a requirement to substantially manufacture any licensed products in the United States.
+The Company is obligated to use diligent efforts to develop and obtain regulatory approval for at least one product commercialized pursuant to the agreement, and must meet certain regulatory and development milestones.
 In June 2019, as part of this license agreement, the Company issued 120,000 shares of its common stock to UCSF.
-In addition, the Company is obligated to pay an annual license maintenance fee and may be obligated to make milestone payments or issue up to an additional 34,000 shares of its common stock upon the occurrence of specified events and upon commercialization, to make royalty payments in the low single digit percentages (subject to a specified minimum annual royalty) based on sales of products commercialized pursuant to the agreement.
-None of these events had occurred and no milestone payments or royalty payments had been recognized as of June 30, 2019.
-The upfront issuance of 120,000 shares of the Company's common stock, which was recorded as additional paid-in capital, was valued at \$1.0 million for the three months ended June 30, 2019.
+In addition, the Company is obligated to pay an annual license maintenance fee and may be obligated to make milestone payments or issue up to an additional 34,000 shares of its common stock upon the occurrence of specified development events, up to aggregate milestone payments of \$13.6 million for each product licensed under the agreement, and upon commercialization, to make royalty payments in the low single digit percentages (subject to a specified minimum annual royalty) based on sales of products commercialized pursuant to the agreement.
+None of these events had occurred and no milestone payments or royalty payments had been recognized as of March 31, 2020.
+The upfront issuance of 120,000 shares of the Company's common stock was valued at \$1.0 million and recorded as additional paid-in capital upon issuance in June 2019.

-The Company has entered into license agreements with various other research institutions which have provided the Company with rights to patents, and in certain cases, research "know-how" and proprietary research tools to research, develop and commercialize drug candidates.
+The Company has also entered into license agreements with various other research institutions which have provided the Company with rights to patents, and in certain cases, research "know-how" and proprietary research tools to research, develop and commercialize drug candidates.
 In addition to upfront consideration paid to these various research institutions in either cash or shares of the Company's common stock, the Company may be obligated to pay milestone payments in cash or the issuance of the Company's common stock upon achievement of certain specified clinical development and/or sales events.
-The contingent consideration liability considered to be a derivative associated with the potential issuance of common stock related to these license agreements was not significant at June 30, 2019 or December 31, 2018.
+The contingent consideration liability considered to be a derivative associated with the potential issuance of common stock related to these license agreements was not significant at March 31, 2020 or December 31, 2019.
 To date, none of these events has occurred and no contingent consideration, milestone or royalty payments have been recognized.